Configuring a vDisk for Microsoft Volume Licensing

-Error: Failed to create PSSession — Reason: MAK user is not a local administrator on the Provisioning Services server.
+Error: Failed to create PSSession — Reason: MAK user is not a local administrator on the Citrix Provisioning server.

 A vDisk can be configured to use Microsoft Multiple Activation Key (MAK) licensing when running the Imaging Wizard.
-Refer to Imaging Wizard.
-If MAK licensing was not configured when the Imaging Wizard was run, set the vDisk’s licensing mode property using the Console, MCLI, or PowerShell user interface.
-The licensing mode should be set before attempting to activate target devices.
+If MAK licensing was not configured when running the Imaging Wizard, the vDisk’s licensing mode property can be set using the console, MCLI, or PowerShell user interface.
+The licensing mode is set before activating target devices.

-For information on using the command-line interfaces, refer to the MCLI or PowerShell Programmers Guide.
+Note: For information on using the command-line interfaces, see the MCLI or PowerShell Programmers Guide.